michael-kricheldorf/flare-forecast.github.io-wiki/CIBR-2022-All-hands-tutorial.md

 # Activity 5: checking your outputs

 Use the Rclone commands from activity 2 to inspect outputs in the S3 bucket.
-Your forecast/analysis outputs will have tutorial_<yourname>
+Your forecast/analysis outputs will have tutorial_<yourname>.

 Note that it's likely your retroactive jobs are still running while you do this, and you may only see outputs for a few days in the meantime.